-The Z will add to the existing Reno trio, it is rumoured (source: Pocketnow), providing a more lightweight build quality and affordable option for the series.
-Its release plan for late May 2019 makes perfect sense too - letting the flagship models lead the way first.
+The Z adds to the existing Reno trio providing a more lightweight build quality and affordable option for the series.
+It's arriving quite a lot later than the other Reno phones, but that makes sense, letting the flagships lead the way.

-The Reno Z doesn't shy away from ofering a compelling specification though, with the same 6.4-inch AMOLED display with dewdrop notch as the standard Reno handset.
+The Reno Z doesn't shy away from offering a compelling specification though, with the same fullHD+ resolution 6.4-inch AMOLED display as the standard Reno handset.

-Where the Reno Z appears to differ most is with internal spec, with an octa-core MediaTek Helio P90 processor cited.
-Now, that's no weakling when it comes to power - but given Oppo's use of Qualcomm Snapdragon elsewhere in the European releases, we suspect this points to the Z not being a worldwide launch.
+Where the Reno Z appears to differ most is with internal spec, with an octa-core MediaTek Helio P90 processor keeping everything ticking over.
+Now, that's no weakling when it comes to power - but we have found in some previous MediaTek Helio-powered phones, that performance isn't quite as consistent or smooth as the Snapdragon variants.

 Joining this P90 processor is 4GB RAM, which is more than enough in this segment of the market, as is the generous 128GB of storage space.

 Then there's the 4,035mAh battery, which not only gives you enough power to get through the busiest days, but also charges pretty quickly using the 20W VOOC charging technology.

 All of this is used to run the ColorOS operating system, based on Android Pie.
 Like the other Renos, it's ColorOS 6, and that comes with some significant visual upgrades compared to its previous iteration.
 Mainly, this means you now get the choice to have an app drawer.

 All in all, it seems like this could be a very capable phone indeed, and one that attempts to offer at least some features you'd expect to find in a flagship phone.
 And this all in a device that costs just £299.

 It's available to purchase from EE and Carphone Warehouse in two colours: Jet Black and Aurora Purple.
 With the former being an exclusive through EE.